qmk/qmk_firmware/docs/feature_layouts.md

 but the `LAYOUT_<layout>` variable must be defined in `<folder>.h` as well.

-## Tips for making layouts keyboard-agnostic
+## Tips for Making Layouts Keyboard-Agnostic

 Instead of using `#include "planck.h"`, you can use this line to include whatever `<keyboard>.h` (`<folder>.h` should not be included here) file that is being compiled: